 6.1 This shall be the responsibility of the ICP / Customer to determine.
-The Customer shall have a facility to apply a fully-rated earth towards the NGED equipment.
+The Customer shall have a facility to apply a fully-rated earth towards the NGED equipment (earth switch or portable earth).
 Unless the connection from NGED equipment terminates directly onto a Customer's transformer, where it is acceptable for the earth facility to be provided on the LV side of the transformer.